Magneto-optical drive: Progress

 At the Consumer Electronics Show in January 2004, Sony revealed a 1 gigabyte capacity MiniDisc called Hi-MD.
 Its recorders can also double the capacity of regular MiniDiscs with special formatting that renders the disc incompatible with other recorders.

 As with all removable storage media, the advent of cheap CD and DVD drives and flash memory has made them largely obsolete.
 Magneto-optical disks in particular were expensive when new, with high reliability but slow writing.
 Magnetic tape formats like LTO have far surpassed MO media for high capacity enterprise-grade backup storage.

 In 2016 a new phenomenon, magnetization melting by photoinduced photoconductors, was discovered in magnetic photoconductors.
-It was demonstrated that extremely low light intensities in the range of 1 μWcm^{−2} can be used to read/write magnetic information in femtosecond (10^{−15} s timescales) allowing high-speed, high-density data storage in principle.
+It was demonstrated that extremely low light intensities, in the range of 1 μWcm^{−2}, can be used to read/write magnetic information in femtosecond (10^{−15} s) timescales, allowing, in principle, high-speed, high-density data storage.